-- The individual must be an adult recipient of WV WORKS when the referral is made.
+- The client must be a Work-Eligible Individual in an active WV WORKS case when the referral is made.
 Receipt of DCA alone does not qualify the individual for these services.
-Once the referral is made, it is valid for one year whether or not the client remains eligible for WV WORKS; and - The individual is participating in an activity listed in Sections 24.6 through Section 24.13.
-The participation rate required to qualify for these services is the rate shown on the individual's PRC. - 2.
-Sole Barrier to Participation
+Once the referral is made, it is valid for one year whether or not the WV WORKS case remains open; and - The individual is participating in an activity listed in Sections 24.6 through Section 24.13.
+The participation rate required to qualify for these services is the rate shown on the individual's PRC.

+2. Sole Barrier to Participation

 When the sole barrier to the client's participation in a work activity listed in Section 24.5 is the need for vision and/or dental services, a referral may be made.
-Once the referral is made, it is valid for one year, whether or not the client remains eligible for WV WORKS.
+Once the referral is made, it is valid for one year, whether or not the WV WORKS case remains open.